stat6250-w18/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 3, Problem 3]
 - Question (ljiang11−stat6250): Why it shows "PROC PRINT running"?
+- *Answer* (asharda-stat6250):The missing quotation mark in the LABEL statement causes SAS to misinterpret the statements in the program.
 - *Question* (jcanfield3-stat6250): Why does the program not recognize a ';' as the end of an unmatched quote?
 - *Answer* (jcanfield3-stat6250): Because the ';' could be intended to be within a quotation, and thus not a suitable solution for all cases.
 - Question (lceballos-stat6250): If a string contains quotation marks, how can we search for it in SAS with out without running into a syntax error?